- Academic English Studies (ESL)

 - A premiere of a student-composed opera.

-Examples of positions obtained by music graduates
+Examples of positions obtained and graduate schools attended by music alumni

-- Chairman, Universal Classics Group.
+- Chairman, Universal Classics Group

-- Education and Community Engagement Manager, Oregon Symphony.
+- Education and Community Engagement Manager, Oregon Symphony

-- Assistant Editor, Wieden and Kennedy.
+- Assistant Editor, Wieden and Kennedy

 - Intern, Frank Salomon Associates, Artists management.

-- Professor of Music, College of William and Mary.
+- Professor of Music, College of William and Mary

 Recent guest artists and performers

-- James Galway, flute performer and instructor.
+- James Galway, flute performer and instructor

-- Al-Andalus, Moroccan music group.
+- Al-Andalus, Moroccan music group

-- John O’Conor, Edmund Battersby, Evelyn Brancart, pianists.
+- John O’Conor, Edmund Battersby, Evelyn Brancart, pianists

-- Anonymous 4, medieval vocal quartet.
+- Anonymous 4, medieval vocal quartet

-- Joshua Redman, jazz saxophonist.
+- Joshua Redman, jazz saxophonist

-- Cyrus Chestnut, jazz pianist.
+- Cyrus Chestnut, jazz pianist

-- John Scofield, jazz guitarist.
+- John Scofield, jazz guitarist

 - Brave New Works, new music ensemble